-If you're looking for effective ways on how to shrink a t-shirt without damaging it, then we got you!
-Whether you found a gem in your recent trip to a vintage shop which, unfortunately, is too big for you, or you fell in love with your boyfriend's new shirt, and you want to start wearing it yourself, shrinking a t-shirt to a smaller size is always the solution.
+If you're looking for effective ways how to shrink a shirt without damaging it, then we got you!
+Whether you found a gem in your recent trip to a vintage shop which, unfortunately, is too big for you, or you fell in love with your boyfriend's new shirt, and you want to start wearing it yourself, shrinking a shirt to a smaller size is always a great solution.

 Cotton, as mentioned above, shrinks faster than other types of fabric.
 It can actually shrink up to 20% of the shirt's original size.
-Other fabric types like polyester and denim can still be shrunk, too.
+Other fabric types like polyester, linen, wool and denim can still be shrunk, too.
 However, you may need to make more attempts to shrink them before you achieve your desired result.

 Shrinking a shirt using the boiling method is probably the easiest way to get the job done.
 How to shrink a t-shirt using this method can be done by following these simple steps below.